Thursday, January 6, 2022

 Place the lid on the instant pot and turn on the pressure cook function.
 Set it to high pressure for 20 minutes.
 Allow the pressure to slow release for at least 5-10 minutes before using the quick release.
 This allows the meat a bit more time to soften, so it’s optional.

 After releasing all the pressure, remove the lid and turn off the pressure cook function.
 Turn the sauté function on again and let the gravy come to a simmer, just a couple minutes.
-Mix the ½ c water and corn starch together and add it to the gravy to thicken.
+Mix the ½ c water and corn starch (or AP flour) together and add it to the gravy to thicken.
 Let it simmer while you stir for just a minute more.
 Turn off and serve with your favorite potatoes or noodles.

 No comments: